kotenevmatvei/attachment-style/README.md

+- do we need radar - yes
+  - two option combos + 1 color (with input validation)
 - add the option include/exclude test data from the plot
-- do we need radar?
 - doe we need parallel?
 - new names for tabs: assess yourself & assess others
 - style